 Download the documents directly from these links.

-IMPORTANT: For recipients, these links may be active for only a limited time, as described in the email itself.
+IMPORTANT: For recipients, these links may be active only for a limited time, as described in the email itself.

 In addition to creating the signing log, Box also applies a digital certificate to tamper-seal your signed documents.
 This helps to show the integrity of the signed document.